d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 :label:`fig_elmo_gpt_bert`

-BERT further improved the state of the art on $11$ NLP tasks under broad categories of i) single text classification (e.g., sentiment analysis), ii) text pair classification (e.g., natural language inference), iii) question answering, iv) single text tagging (e.g., named entity recognition).
+BERT further improved the state of the art on 11 natural language processing tasks under broad categories of i) single text classification (e.g., sentiment analysis), ii) text pair classification (e.g., natural language inference), iii) question answering, iv) single text tagging (e.g., named entity recognition).
 All proposed in 2018,
-from context-sensitive ELMo to task-agnostic GPT and BERT, conceptually simple yet empirically powerful pretraining of deep representations for natural languages have reshaped solutions to various NLP tasks.
+from context-sensitive ELMo to task-agnostic GPT and BERT, conceptually simple yet empirically powerful pretraining of deep representations for natural languages have reshaped solutions to various natural language processing tasks.

 In the rest of this chapter,
 we will dive into the pretraining of BERT.
-When NLP applications are explained in :numref:`chap_nlp_app`, we will illustrate fine-tuning of BERT for downstream applications.
+When natural language processing applications are explained in :numref:`chap_nlp_app`, we will illustrate fine-tuning of BERT for downstream applications.

 ```{.python .input  n=1}